bayinfosys/fastapi-aws/README.md

 # Instantiate the custom router
 router = AWSAPIRouter()

+# Create the FastAPI app and include the router
+# NB: the router must be overridden **before** creating any routes
+app = FastAPI()
+app.router = router
+# app.include_router(router) will cause the @router.get decorator to fail to add routes correctly

-# Use the custom router to define routes
+# Use the custom router to define routes so we can use the .get, .post, etc methods
 @router.get(
     "/user/{name}",
     aws_lambda_uri="${user_function_arn}",